 The Scrum team includes different members who have certain responsibilities they need to fulfill:

-- To break down the requirements, create tasks, estimate, and distribute them.
-This is all about creating a Sprint backlog.
+- Break down the requirements, create tasks, estimate, and distribute them.
+It is all about creating a Sprint backlog.

-- To ensure that potentially shippable functionality will be delivered at the end of the Sprint.
+- Ensure that potentially shippable functionality will be delivered at the end of the Sprint.

-- To update the status and the remaining efforts for their tasks to allow the creation of a Sprint Burndown diagram.
+- Update the status and the remaining efforts for tasks to build a Sprint Burndown diagram.

 A Scrum team must have the following characteristics:

-- It works as autonomous as it is possible
+- It works as autonomously as it is possible.

 The Secrets of Building a Scrum Team

 Scrum assists teams in building their processes and provides the basic structure for regular meetings and artifacts.